aibatsummerschool/aibat.github.io/_posts/2014-3-3-Hello-World.md

 POST ZONE POST ZONE POST ZONE POST ZONE POST ZONE POST ZONE POST ZONE

 1)Hello guys!
 It's my first post!
-Don't be so angry or harmful)))I am not PRO in things like that  :/ Today I will tell you about 5 main professions that make games.
+Don't be so angry or harmful)))I am not PRO in things like that  :/ Today I will tell you about 5 main professions that make the games.

 ENGINEER!

 ![_config.yml](http://media.tumblr.com/6dfbe0c4ceedc076ba1ed087bba8c0cc/tumblr_inline_mn780aGGm81qz4rgp.gif)

+Engineer is one of the most demanded profession in the GAME MAKING industry.
+In our world is only the numbers of very good engineers who makes only the best games.
+They are the HANDS of the projects!!

 ![_config.yml]({{ site.baseurl }}/images/config.png)